A warm welcome to our webpage.

 Disability discrimination is not inevitable and is a problem that needs to be fixed by society through the removal of attitudinal, environmental, organisational and communication barriers.
 This is why Co-production Matters H&F uses a Social Model of Disability approach in everything that it does.

 When we use the term Disabled people, we include ALL Disabled people with physical, cognitive, and sensory barriers, people with learning difficulties; Deaf people, deafened, hard of hearing people, mental health system users, and survivors, neuro-diverse people such as those with Dyspraxia, ADHD, Asperger Syndrome and Dyslexia, people with long term health conditions and others.
-We mean Disabled people of all ages that experience barriers including Disabled children & young people with Special Educational Needs labels.
+We mean Disabled people of all ages that experience barriers including Disabled children and young people with Special Educational Needs labels.

 Co-production Matters H&F are committed to embedding the LBHF commitment to co-production with residents and to organise opportunities to meet with residents to promote coproduction and to encourage more residents to get involved.